 As I stated previously, ESO is primarily a solo game, and you never have to interact with other players unless you want to.
 But even if you prefer not to socialize, there are times when you may need – or want – other players fighting alongside you.

-Random People in Dungeons.
-When you are in Delves and Public Dungeons, you may see other players, who may be doing the same quest you are doing.
+Random Players in Dungeons.
+When you are in Delves and Public Dungeons, you may see other players doing the same quest you are doing.
 Although it’s not necessary to interact with them, you may find yourselves casually helping one another.
 Some dungeons have a very tough boss at the end, and if other players happen to be around, the extra firepower is often very helpful.

 Player-versus-player.
-This is something I hope never to do, but the option is available to you after you reach level 10.
+This option is available to you after you reach level 10.
 If you don’t like the idea, don’t worry, because you can completely avoid player-versus-player combat (PvP).
 It is tightly restricted, and only available via three situations:

 - The Alliance War in Cyrodiil.
 If you aren’t interested in PvP, don’t go to Cyrodiil.